rows/hiring/job descriptions/FE engineer_Porto.md

 ### Current open positions
 * We are looking for frontend engineers who will be a fit for our teams D1, E1 or/ and F1.
     * See what each Team does [here](../Teams.md).
-    * For these teams, we really need your help to improve our web application with new features and performance improvements.
+    * For these teams, we need your help to improve our web application with new features and performance improvements.
 We are on a path to build the best tool on the market.
 This way, you will have the chance to actively suggest new improvements, new features and/or new ways we do things.
 * Note: It is possible to move between teams.

 # About you